Vorig artikel | Toon lijst | Volgend artikel |

 Review

-One of Champagne's most exciting and dynamic young producers, Jean-Marc Sélèque is based in Pierry in the Coteaux Sud d’Epernay.
-He returned to the family domaine in 2008 and immediately stopped the use of herbicides; but he dates his realization that the raw materials for greatness are to be found in agronomy and not in the cellar to 2012.
+As I've written before, Jean-Marc Sélèque is one of Champagne's most exciting and dynamic young producers.
+Based in Pierry in the Coteaux Sud d’Epernay, Sélèque returned to the family domaine in 2008 and immediately stopped the use of herbicides; but he dates his realization that the raw materials for greatness are to be found in agronomy and not in the cellar to 2012.
 Farming is essentially organic, with some biodynamic practices, with the soils cultivated mechanically (in some instances, by horse) and canopies hedged higher than the average for additional shade and photosynthesis.
 Winter and intra-row cover crops mitigate erosion and preserve moisture in the soil.
 In the winery, much of the production is vinified in wood, without fining or filtration, and Sélèque favors native fermentations and doesn't encourage or discourage malolactic.
-As his viticultural progress bears dividends, these wines go from strength to strength and I find myself more and more impressed with every passing release.
+As his viticultural progress bears dividends, these wines go from strength to strength, and I find myself more and more impressed with every passing release.
+Now, a large underground and overground extension to his winery means Sélèque has the space and materials to be able to push his projects even further.
 Pierry enjoyed considerable historical celebrity, and thanks to Sélèque, it seems more than likely to regain it.
 Everything here comes recommended, and I warmly encourage readers to acquaint themselves with these wines.